remko/waforth/README.md

 ## Native compiler

+Besides just-in-time compilation (in a browser or native), WAForth can also be used to compile Forth ahead-of-time.
-[`waforthc`](https://github.com/remko/waforth/tree/master/src/waforthc) uses WAForth to compile a Forth program into a native executable.
+[`waforthc`](https://github.com/remko/waforth/tree/master/src/waforthc) is a tool that uses WAForth to compile a Forth program into a native executable.
 WebAssembly is used as the host runtime platform and intermediate representation during compilation, and then compiled into an executable that no longer contains any WebAssembly infrastructure.